PART ONE

 Amused, she corrected him.
 “Boomerang.
 Karma’s a boomerang, not a bitch.
 I thought we cleared that up, Jonathan.”

 He went to stand up, but too late.
 He fell back into the bed, grimacing from the sudden lightning stab to his chest.
-His throat tightening, muscles seizing, he gasped for air and started to convulse, helpless, his eyes marbling in terror—and for a good long agonizing couple minutes, he slowly, inevitably, suffocated awake.
+His throat tightening, muscles seizing, he gasped for air and started to convulse, helpless, his eyes marbling—and for a good, long, agonizing couple minutes, he slowly, inevitably, suffocated awake.